Zirconium Alloy

 Fuel Failure Mechanisms

 - Fretting.
-Fretting was one of main failure mechanisms in the early dates of PWR and BWR operations.
-It has typically two variants.
+Fretting was one of the main failure mechanisms in the early dates of PWR and BWR operations, and it typically has two variants.

 - Debris fretting.
-Debris fretting can be caused by any debris (foregn material – usually metallic) that can enter the fuel bundle and that has the potential of becoming lodged between the spacer grid and a fuel rod.
-Fretting wear of fuel cladding can results in cladding penetration.
+Debris fretting can be caused by any debris (foreign material – usually metallic) that can enter the fuel bundle and potentially become lodged between the spacer grid and a fuel rod.
+Fretting wear of fuel cladding can result in cladding penetration.

 velocity through the spacing grid.
-Spacing grids are welded onto the guide tubes and ensure, by means of springs and dimples, fuel rod support, and spacing.
+Spacing grids are welded onto the guide tubes and ensured using springs and dimples, fuel rod support, and spacing.
 High coolant velocity can cause the rod to rub against the part of the spacer grid

 that holds it.
-This type of cladding wear can be minimized by proper design of the spacing grid.
+This type of cladding wear can be minimized by properly designing the spacing grid.
 Baffle-jetting is usually grouped under grid-to-rod fretting.

 - Pellet-cladding interaction (PCI).
-Failures due to PCI are typical for power changes, rod movement and plant startup.
-They usually occur within a few hours or days following a power ramp or control rods movement.
-This results especially in startup ramp rate restrictions.
+Failures due to PCI are typical for power changes, rod movement, and plant startup.
+They usually occur within a few hours or days following a power ramp or control rod movement.
+This results, especially in startup ramp rate restrictions.

 - Dryout.
-In BWRs, when the heat flux exceeds a critical value (CHF – critical heat flux) the flow pattern may reach the dryout conditions (thin film of liquid disappears).
-The heat transfer from the fuel surface into the coolant is deteriorated, with the result of a drastically increased fuel surface temperature.
-This phenomenon can cause failure of affected fuel rod.
+In BWRs, when the heat flux exceeds a critical value (CHF – critical heat flux), the flow pattern may reach the dry-out conditions (a thin film of liquid disappears).
+The heat transfer from the fuel surface into the coolant deteriorates, resulting in a drastically increased fuel surface temperature.
+This phenomenon can cause the failure of an affected fuel rod.

 - Fabrication defects